-Like many short-faced breeds, the Japanese Chin tends to wheeze and snore, it is prone to eye and respiratory problems and heat prostration.
-Some lines are prone to distemper.
+Like many short-faced breeds, the Japanese Chin tends to wheeze and snore.
+It is prone to eye and respiratory problems and heat prostration, so be careful in hot conditions.
+Some lines are prone to distemper, so be prepared for this small possibility, especially in old age.
 To minimize the risk of your dog developing any hereditary health issues, you should buy a Japanese Chin puppy from a reputable breeder.

 The Japanese Chin is good for apartment life.
 It is moderately active indoors and will do okay without a yard.
 This breed is sensitive to temperature extremes, so do not exercise excessive in hot or cold conditions.

 New Puppy Alert

 Be ahead of the Crowd when a new Japanese Chin is available